kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/sale-contracts.md

 # Sale contracts

-With Sale Contracts, Marmalade V2 introduces a new way to manage the sale of a token.
-WHen offering a token up for sale in the ledger, it is now possible to also provide a reference to a sale contract.
-This sale contract can then be used to manage the sale of the token which allows for maximum flexibility and creativity in the sale of a token.

-Security is an important aspect of selling a token, especially when it comes to guaranteeing royalty.
-Therefore the sale contracts are required to be registered within the Policy Manager.
-This ensures that the sale contract is known to the Policy Manager and that the Policy Manager can enforce the sale contract.
-Before registering the sale contract will undergo a review process to ensure that it is safe to use.

-Where Sale Contracts are aimed at general purpose sales, Marmalade token creators still have complete flexibility to implement any custom sale logic within a policy and attach it to the token itself.
-This allows for a wide range of sale options and flexibility.
+As discussed in [Layered contract architecture](/build/nft-marmalade/contract-architecture), you can use a sales-specific contract to manage how tokens are sold—for example, by offering tokens for sale in a [conventional auction](https://docs.kadena.io/marmalade/auctions/conventional-auction) or a [dutch auction](https://docs.kadena.io/marmalade/auctions/dutch-auction).

+Although this is a flexible system for managing sales, sales-specific contracts must be registered in the policy manager to ensure that the policy manager can enforce the proper collection and distribution of tokens and funds.
+Before you can register a sales-specific contract, it must undergo a review process to ensure that the contract is safe to use.

+If you want to create your own sales-specific contract, you can open a pull request in the [Marmalade Github repository](https://github.com/kadena-io/marmalade/tree/main/pact/sale-contracts) to begin the review process.

+Note that creating a sales-specific contract isn't necessary in most cases.
+You can implement sales-related logic directly in a policy and attach the policy to a token instead of creating a separate contract.

-## Sale Contract Interface
+## Sale contract interface

-The sale contract interface is a light interface which needs to be implemented by any sale contract.
-It is used by the Policy Manager to enforce the sale contract.
+The sale contract interface is a lightweight interface that must be implemented in any sale contract.
+The interface is used by the policy manager to enforce the logic defined in the contract.
 The interface is defined as follows:

 ```pact
 (defun enforce-quote-update:bool (sale-id:string price:decimal)